Fossil Falls: Native Americans near Fossil Falls

 Bands of Native Americans, such as the Coso People, lived in the region as early as ten to twenty thousand years ago, camping along the now dry river.
 They harvested resources and hunted the large animals which lived there at the time.
 By 6000 BCE, however, these early inhabitants were forced by increasingly arid conditions to partially abandon the region.
 As conditions began to switch back to a relatively moderate climate at around 4000 BCE, Native Americans started to return to the area.
 They practiced a new culture, which emphasized using the resources available to them in the desert.
 The way of life that these people practiced survived until the 19th century, when the native tribe called the Little Lake Shoshone first made contact with Europeans.

 Flakes of obsidian can be found in the area, for the Native Americans would camp near Fossil Falls and chip obsidian from the Coso Mountains to form their tools.
 The Fossil Falls archeological District is on the National Register of Historic Places.
 Fossil Falls is protected as an area of Critical Environmental Concern by the Bureau of Land Management.
-Native American artifacts may not be removed from the area.